rhuturajm/iot-hub-c-thingdev-getstartedkit/README.md

 - [Git](https://git-scm.com/downloads) - For cloning the required repositories
 - [Node.js](https://nodejs.org) - For running the Node application
 - Arduino IDE, version 1.6.8.
 (Earlier versions will not work with the Azure IoT library)
-- Sensor interface [library](https://github.com/adafruit/Adafruit_DHT22_Library/archive/master.zip) from Adafruit.
+- Sensor interface from Adafruit

 ### 2.2.2 Required Hardware
 - SparkFun Thingdev IoT kit